JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 Besides the core types functionality, the Navigation component provides animations and transitions, support for deep linking, type safety, `ViewModel` support, and other quality-of-life features for handling app navigation.

-To read on the Navigation component in depth, see [Navigation](https://developer.android.com/guide/navigation) in the Android documentation on app architecture.
+To read up on the Navigation component in depth, see Android's [Navigation article](https://developer.android.com/guide/navigation).

 ## General sequence of implementing navigation